 Choose the best base

 There are many myths and misconceptions about cooking and frying with oil.
 In general you are best to avoid deep fried foods, as these are generally not cooked in the healthiest oils, may contain harmful trans fats, as well as being a very high source of kilojoules (calories).
 At home it’s easy to ensure you’re not adding too many nasties.
 Switch out coconut oil, butter and refined vegetable oils for Australian extra virgin olive oil.
 This has been proven to be the safest and healthiest oil to cook with.
 Plus it delivers an abundance of health-healthy antioxidants and other protective plant compounds.
 Choosing healthy options like extra virgin olive oil will help keep your heart healthy and can also add different layers of flavours to your favourite recipes.
-You can also use it to toss the foods you then cook in your Airfryer.

 We often choose protein without much thought, however different meats are higher in fat while others are leaner and the types of fat present impact on heart health.
-Look for lean cuts of meat and choose more game meats and poultry, which tend to much leaner.
+Look for lean cuts of meat and choose more game meats and poultry, which tend to be much leaner.
 Cold-water fish such as salmon and herring are a great alternative to high-fat meats as they contain the anti-inflammatory omega-3 fatty acids which also help to promote healthy blood cholesterol levels.
 Alternatively, choosing a meat-free protein such as legumes, beans, peas and lentils are shown to be beneficial for heart health being low in fat and high in plant protein, fibre and an abundance of essential nutrients.